5 hurt in Defiance County crash

 Goebel and his juvenile passenger were transported to Bryan E.R. and treated for non-life threatening injuries.
 The driver of the Ford Fusion is a juvenile and was transported to Hicksville for non-life threatening injuries.
 Both juvenile passengers in the Ford were taken by Samaritan to Parkview Hospital in Fort Wayne with serious injuries.

-The Ohio State Highway Patrol was assisten on the scene by the Difiance County Sheriff’s Office, Farmer Fire Department, Defiance County EMS, Williams County EMS, and Samaritan.
+The Ohio State Highway Patrol was assisted on the scene by the Defiance County Sheriff’s Office, Farmer Fire Department, Defiance County EMS, Williams County EMS, and Samaritan.

 Police say alcohol does not appear to be a factor in the crash.
 Seatbelts were in use by all occupants involved in the crash.
 The crash remains under investigation.